Pityriasis rosea is a common type of skin rash most often seen in young adults.

 Exams and Tests

 Your health care provider can often diagnose pityriasis rosea by the way the rash looks.

 In rare cases, the following tests are needed:

 - A blood test to be sure it is not a form of syphilis, which can cause a similar rash

 - A skin biopsy to confirm the diagnosis

 If symptoms are mild, you may not need treatment.

-Gentle bathing, mild lubricants or creams, or mild hydrocortisone creams may be used to soothe irritation.
+Your provider may suggest gentle bathing, mild lubricants or cream, or mild hydrocortisone creams to soothe your skin.

 Antihistamines taken by mouth may be used to reduce itching.
 You can buy antihistamines at the store without a prescription.

 Moderate sun exposure or ultraviolet (UV) light treatment may help make the rash go away more quickly.
 However, you must be careful to avoid sunburn.